Managed Kubernetes has launched! Learn more in the announcement blog.

 First things first, if you have not yet registered on UpCloud, begin by getting signed up.
 Follow the link here to register for a free trial with a 30-day money-back guarantee!

 Before getting started with installing cPanel and WHM, you’ll want to take a look at the system requirements.
 You need to have the following:

 We’ll be showing you how to fulfil most of the requirements while deploying the server and making the pre-required configurations.
 However, you will need to register a domain and delegate the cPanel server as your domain’s nameserver to get everything working.

 To get going, begin by deploying a new server.
-First, log into your UpCloud control panel and select to Deploy a server under the Servers section.
+First, log into your UpCloud control panel and select Deploy a Server under the Servers section.